hs1955/wp-vuln-scanner/README.md

 # Wordpress Vulnerability Scanner
-The aim of this project is to build a fairly easy to use open-source application that can help detect vulnerabilities on specifically wordpress websites, to help users, especially newer ones, effectively secure their websites.
+An white-box vulnerability scanner that can detect vulnerabilities on specifically wordpress websites, and recommend solutions to remediating identified vulnerabilities.

-Motivation:
-So I would like my app to have the potential to be an open source wordpress website vulnerability scanner.

-This product doesn't require a NIST API Key to work, but you get 10x faster download speeds with one, so I recommend obtaining one from here (it's free and instant): https://nvd.nist.gov/general/news/API-Key-Announcement

 "This product uses the NVD API but is not endorsed or certified by the NVD."

+## How does it Work

+1. It works by being installed and run on a Docker instance running on the same machine hosting the Wordpress site.
+2. The scanner will download and use an appropriate wp-cli image to scan the Wordpress site for assets.
+3. Then the scanner will download CVEs and CPEs from National Vulnerability Database (NVD) being run by the National Institute of Standards and Technology (NIST).
+Specifically it downloads only CVEs and CPEs relating to Wordpress.
+The scanner obtains these records via the NVD APIs.
+Though NVD provide free API calls without an API key, you can get 10x faster download speeds with an API key, so I recommend obtaining one from here (it's free and instant): <https://nvd.nist.gov/general/news/API-Key-Announcement>
+4. Once the CVEs and CPEs have been downloaded, they are stored locally in a compressed gzip file, and then the scanner will add to these stored records if it finds downloaded CPEs that do not have CVEs.
+5. Once all the Wordpress assets have been analyzed, then it will generate a html report, that will be accessible from the `files` folder located in this directory.
+Optionally, you can set the `--host` flag to make the scanner host a webserver to view the vulnerability report.

 ## How to Run
 Note: I refer to \[cd] below, I mean [In your terminal, change your working directory via the (cd) command]

 Note: While the script executes, a Flask app will start - but it will not host any data until the report has been generated (so wait until a 2nd info message from Flask appears.
 It will appear at the end of execution if you use flags `--generate-report` and `--host`: http://127.0.0.1:5040/)

 Note: You can access all generated files in the script, in the `files` folder located in `wp-cve-scan`.
 And all filepaths this program accepts are relative to `./wp-cve-scan/files`

-1. To run this scanner, you'll first need to install docker.
+1. To run this scanner, you'll first need to install docker on the same machine hosting your Wordpress site to scan.
+   - This is due to the white-box nature of this scanner.
+   - (However, if you do not wish to install docker there, this scanner only needs access to the root directory of the Wordpress installation, so you could create a SSHFS mount to the Wordpress installation root directory, and then run this scanner using the mounted directory)
 2. Then do a git clone of this repo, and in your terminal, cd to the root of this repository.
 3. In the root of this directory, run in your terminal:
     `docker compose up`